fooof-tools/fooof_mat/README.md

 % Set python version to use
 %  Note: you must do this first thing after opening Matlab (relaunch if you need to)
-%  You should only ever have to run this at most, once. pyversion('/anaconda/bin/python')
+%  You should only ever have to run this at most, once.
+%  Note: you're anaconda folder might be `anaconda3` instead of `anaconda` pyversion('/anaconda/bin/python')
 ```